 “You could see the place where the intruder disabled the two guards?”
 Lightsong asked.

 “Yes, your grace,” the man said.
-“Though, I didn’t see them at first.
+“Though, I didn’t see the guards on the ground at first.
 I almost left the window behind to go search out the sounds.
 However, at that point I did notice something odd in the lantern light of the entryway.
 A figure was moving about.
-It was that point when I made out the forms of the two guards on the ground.
-I recognized them for bodies, and was frightened by the shadowy figure moving between them.
+It was then that I saw the forms of the two guards on the ground.
+I thought they were bodies, an I was frightened by the shadowy figure moving between them.
 I screamed, and ran for help.
 By the time anyone paid attention to me, however, the figure was gone.”

 “You went down to look for him?”
 Lightsong asked.